Public realm plans for Irvine unveiled

 Posted on 11 Sep 2017

-A drop-in session taking place on Thursday 14 September, 1-7pm, at 19t Bank Street in Irvine, follows earlier consultation carried out in March this year which helped to inform the design proposals for High Street and Bank Street.
+A drop-in session taking place on Thursday 14 September, 1-7pm, at 19t Bank Street in Irvine, follows consultation carried out in March this year which helped to inform the design proposals for High Street and Bank Street.

 Concentrating on improving the roads and pavements, the works aim to respect the historic town centre environment while also providing attractive public realm areas.
 This will complement the recent transformation of Bridgegate, Townhouse and Portal by creating a more attractive and accessible town centre.